The Art of Skiing

-The Art of Skiing is a Goofy cartoon made by Walt Disney Productions in 1941.
-It has historical significance as the first cartoon to use the now-famous Goofy holler, as well as the short that led to the "How to..." series, beginning with How to Play Baseball (1942) and continuing through How to Hook Up Your Home Theater (2007).
+The Art of Skiing is an animated Goofy cartoon short made by Walt Disney Productions in 1941.
+It has historical significance as the first cartoon to use the now-famous Goofy holler, provided by Hannes Schroll, as well as the short that led to the "How to..." series, beginning with How to Play Baseball (1942) and continuing through How to Hook Up Your Home Theater (2007).